Calculating the Effectualness (Fitting Factor) of Template Banks

 This section has options that configure the workflow.
 The required options are ‘log-path’, ‘bank-file’, ‘injections-per-job’, and ‘templates-per-job’.
 The ‘log-path’ specifies the directory to store condor log files. ‘bank-file’ sets the template bank over which to maximize matches.
 It must be either a sngl or sim inspiral table in xml format. ‘injections-per-job’ as its name suggests determines the maximum number of injections that each job has to calculate fitting factors for.

-The injection file generated from the [inspinj] section is split into smaller pieces to satisfy this requirement.
+The injection file generated from the [inspinj] section or provided externally is split into smaller pieces to satisfy this requirement.
 Note that this option has a direct effect on the memory requirements of each banksim job, as each injection is pregenerated at the beginning of the program.

 The ‘templates-per-job’ will cause the given template bank to be split into smaller portions.
 This option is directly proportional to the running time of each job.